genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## DropTable

-To remove database tables and all corresponding records instantly, use the DropTable command.
+To remove database tables and all corresponding records instantly, use the `DropTable` command.

 ### Syntax
-The command takes a flag of '-t', followed by a list of space-separated table names, for example:
+The command takes a flag of `-t`, followed by a list of space-separated table names, for example:

 ```bash
 DropTable -t TABLE_NAME1 TABLE_NAME2 TABLE_NAME3
 ```

-The command will ask you to confirm the removal of each table explicitly.
+The command will ask you to confirm the removal of each table.

 ## PopulateHolidays